 But sensible demographics can tell us how people born around the same time see the world.

-What Age Range are Baby Boomers?
+What are the Baby Boomer Years?

 Generations matter because they tell us what part of the lifecycle an age cohort is in and what events shaped their worldview.
 Baby Boomers (aged 54-72 in 2018) are at the end of their careers or are retired.